volkszaehler/mbmd/README.md

     RTUClientHandler: 2015/11/06 12:22:14 modbus: received 01 04 04 3f 80 00 00 f6 78
     T: 2015-11-06T12:22:14+01:00 - L1: 235.84V 0.00A 0.00W 1.00cos | L2: 0.00V 0.00A 0.00W 1.00cos | L3: 0.00V 0.00A 0.00W 1.00cos

-You can see modbus traffic and the current readings on the command line.
+If you use the ``-v`` commandline switch you can see modbus traffic and the current readings on the command line.
 If you visit [http://localhost:8080](http://localhost:8080) you should also see the last received value printed as ASCII text:

     Last measurement taken Thursday, 12-Nov-15 14:18:10 CET:
     +-------+-------------+-------------+-----------+--------------+--------------+--------------+